Well-posedness of non-autonomous transport equation on metric graphs: Abstract

 \section{Abstract}

-We consider transport processes on metric graphs with time-dependent velocities and show that the corresponding non-autonomous abstract Cauchy problem is well-posed by means of evolution families and evolution semigroups.
-We discuss stability of the solutions in some special cases.
+We consider transport processes on metric graphs with time-dependent velocities and show that, under continuity assumption of the velocity coefficients, the corresponding non-autonomous abstract Cauchy problem is well-posed by means of evolution families and evolution semigroups.